São Tomé ibis: Threats

-Anthropogenic Threats
+Anthropogenic

 In total, approximately 75% of the native flora of São Tomé has been lost since its colonization in the 1500s.
-Living in the anthropocene, the São Tomé ibis suffers from anthropogenic factors, including habitat destruction, overhunting, and urbanization.
+Living in the Anthropocene, the São Tomé ibis suffers from anthropogenic factors, including habitat destruction, overhunting, and urbanization.
 In efforts to urbanize the small island, railroads and roads have been built, bringing down forests with it.
 Additionally, dams are being constructed to provide electricity to the surrounding communities.
 The most significant part of urbanization is the development of oil-palm concessions.
 Oil-palm concessions are the licensing of specific land by governmental organizations to companies to build oil palm plantations.
 Aside from oil-palm plants, cacao, coffee, quinine, and cinnamon plantations have been built on the island.
-While building these plants, the habitat of all surrounding wildlife is destroyed, damaging the Dwarf Ibis population along with the surrounding ecosystems.
-All of the efforts mentioned above to attempt to urbanize the island have come with their drawbacks, including the habitat destruction of the Dwarf Ibis.
+While building these plants, the habitat of all surrounding wildlife is destroyed, damaging the dwarf ibis population along with the surrounding ecosystems.
+All of the efforts mentioned above to attempt to urbanize the island have come with their drawbacks, including the habitat destruction of the dwarf ibis.
 These anthropogenic factors have been in response to an influx of inhabitants on the island.
 When more people visit the island, more resources are required to sustain them, explaining the additional increase in logging and contributing to the limiting of the ibis's available habitat and breeding range.

-Overhunting also plays an important role in the endangerment status of the Dwarf ibis.
-Whether it is hunting for sport or accidental killings, the ibis population is decreasing in ways that are not attributable to the overexploitation of resources and the environment.
+Overhunting also plays perhaps the most important role in the endangered status of the dwarf ibis.
+As a large bird that forages on the forest floor and displays island tameness, it is very vulnerable to human hunters.
+Whether it is hunting for sport or accidental killings, the ibis population is decreasing in ways that are not attributable to simply the overexploitation of resources and the environment.

-Environmental Threats
+Environmental

-Aside from anthropogenic threats, there are several environmental factors that threaten the population of the Dwarf Ibis in the form of invasive species.
-Invasive species dominate the food web of São Tomé and can take resources away from the Dwarf Ibis or act as predators.
-Non-native predators include Felis catus, Canis familiaris, and Mustela nivalis.
+Aside from anthropogenic threats, there are several environmental factors that threaten the population of the dwarf ibis in the form of invasive species, which dominate the food web of São Tomé and can compete with the ibis for resources or act as predators.
+Non-native predators include feral cats, feral dogs, Mona monkeys, black rats, least weasels and African civets.